TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 78/Psalms 78.39.md

 ---

-And he remembered that they were but flesh, A wind that passeth away, and cometh not again.
+He remembered that they were but flesh, a wind that passes away, and doesn't come again.